MapcreatorIO/api-docs/source/v1/index.html.md

 All returned model resources have an `ETag` and `Last-Modified` header.

-`ETag` are returned from get, create & update requests.
+`ETag` headers are returned from GET, Create & Update requests.
-Because the ETags are weak they can be used on other routes as well.
+Because the ETags are weak they can also be used on other routes.

-For example, when creating a new resource, the API will return an `ETag`, this `ETag` can be used on the get route to check if the resource has been modified since creating it.
+For example, when getting a resource the API will return a `ETag` header, the value of the `ETag` header can be used on the update route prevent [the lost update problem](https://www.morpheusdata.com/blog/2015-02-21-lost-update-db).

 ### We Also Expose CORS Headers